mt3443/reinforcement-learning/README.md

 **Examples:**

-To run the small maze with no enemies:
+To run the small environment with no enemies:
 ```
 python3 main.py small
 ```

-To run the medium maze with enemies:
+To run the medium environment with enemies:
 ```
 python3 main.py medium enemies
 ```